spbk/int-rails-junk-tracker-3000/SETUP.md

     # Use the -f flag to tail the logs
     docker-compose logs -f app

-To start a session inside the running Rails app container run:
+To start a bash session inside the running Rails app container run:

     docker-compose exec app /bin/bash